Harry-Warner/Veggiessimo-repo/readme.md

 # What is this?

-This is a demo space for me to experiment with sanity before launching project Veggiessimo
+This is the repository for the Veggiessimo website - a blog for vegetarian recipes and healthy living.
+The blog uses Sanity as the content backend and the React-based framework Next.js for rendering the websites.